fsi-hack4autism/hackathon-2023/README.md

 ## Dates and Location
+The date of the event is April 19-20th.
 The event will be hybrid.
 The in-person venue will be in NYC at the EY Wavespace during World Austim Awareness Month (April).
-We are currently evaluating two options for dates:
-- April 19 & 20

 ## Use Cases
 The following are the use cases for 2023.
 Each use case will have it's own repository with more specifics including the architecture.